hrlyy/AetherOS/README.md

 The ones who open Chrome on a school Chromebook and still dream big.

 **AetherOS** is more than a WebOS.
-It’s a full, living, breathing operating system — in your browser.

-Not a toy.
+It's Not a toy.
 Not a demo.
 Not a dev sandbox.
 A system meant for **everyone**.

 If your hardware says no — **AetherOS says yes.**